 Stamp Duty Land Tax on Shared Ownership Properties

 You can elect to pay SDLT on the full market value of the property.
-You may choose this option as if you staircase up to in excess of 80%, you will need to pay SDLT.
+You may choose this option as if you staircase up to in excess of 80%, you may need to pay SDLT.
 When you staircase to 80%, the full value of the property may have increased, meaning you would be paying more SDLT than if you had paid at the start.

 Subletting a Shared Ownership property